 What’s The Legal Age to Buy Delta 8 THC?

-There are no federal and state laws that require you to be a certain age, but most retailers won’t let you buy any THC or CBD products unless you are 21.
+No federal and state laws require you to be a certain age, but most retailers won’t let you buy any THC or CBD products unless you are 21.

 What is the Industrial Hemp Development Act?